-Our Holmes® and Century® brand names are associated with four of the major innovations in the industry: the rapid reverse winch; the tow sling; the hydraulic lifting mechanism; and the underlift with parallel linkage and L-arms.
+Our Holmes[®] and Century[®] brand names are associated with four of the major innovations in the industry: the rapid reverse winch; the tow sling; the hydraulic lifting mechanism; and the underlift with parallel linkage and L-arms.
 Our engineering staff, in consultation with manufacturing personnel, uses computer-aided design and stress analysis systems to test new product designs and to integrate various product improvements.
-In addition to offering product innovations, we focus on developing or licensing new technology for our products.
-Research and development costs amounted to approximately \$1.9 million, \$1.8 million and \$1.6 million for 2017, 2016 and 2015, respectively.
+In addition to licensing new technologies, we have a continuing emphasis on research and development to achieve product innovations.

-We manufacture wreckers, car carriers and trailers at seven manufacturing facilities located in the United States, France and the United Kingdom.
+We manufacture wreckers, car carriers and trailers at six manufacturing facilities located in the United States, France and the United Kingdom.
 The manufacturing process for our products consists primarily of cutting and bending sheet steel or aluminum into parts that are welded together to form the wrecker, car carrier body or trailer.
 In addition, during the past several years, we have also begun to produce wrecker bodies using composites and other non-metallic materials.
 After the frame is formed, components such as hydraulic cylinders, winches, valves and pumps, which are purchased by us from third-party suppliers, are attached to the frame to form the completed wrecker or car carrier body.
-The completed body is either installed by us, or shipped by common carrier to a distributor where it is then installed, on a truck chassis.
-Generally, the wrecker or car carrier bodies are painted and towing operators can select customized colors to coordinate with chassis colors or customer fleet colors.
+The completed body is either installed by us or shipped by common carrier to a distributor where it is then installed on a truck chassis.
+Generally, the wrecker or car carrier bodies are painted, and towing operators can select customized colors to coordinate with chassis colors or customer fleet colors.
 To the extent final painting is required before delivery, we either complete such painting or contract with independent paint shops for such services.

-We purchase raw materials and component parts from a number of sources.
+We purchase raw materials and component parts from several sources.
 Although we have no long-term supply contracts, management believes we have good relationships with our primary suppliers.
 In recent years prices have fluctuated significantly, but we have experienced no significant problems in obtaining adequate supplies of raw materials and component parts to meet the requirements of our production schedules.
 Management believes that the materials used in the production of our products are available at competitive prices from an adequate number of alternative suppliers.
 Accordingly, management does not believe that the loss of a single supplier would have a material adverse effect on our business.